Luzerne County Council elections: Background

-Elections

-2011
+2011 county council election

+The first primary elections for Luzerne County Council were held on Tuesday, May 17, 2011.
+Eleven Democratic nominees and eleven Republican nominees were selected in the primary elections.

 The first general election for Luzerne County Council was held on Tuesday, November 8, 2011.
-The first eleven members were elected.
-Initially, the political makeup of council consisted of six Democrats, four Republicans, and one independent.
-The first councilors were Rick Morelli, Stephen A. Urban, Jim Bobeck, Stephen J. Urban, Tim McGinley, Edward Brominski, Harry Haas, Rick Williams, Elaine Maddon Curry, Linda McClosky Houck, and Eugene Kelleher.
-Rick Morelli was the highest vote-getter (with 25,026 votes).
+The first eleven members were elected, consisting of six Democrats, four Republicans, and one independent.
+The first councilmen were Rick Morelli, Stephen A. Urban, Jim Bobeck, Stephen J. Urban, Tim McGinley, Edward Brominski, Harry Haas, Rick Williams, Elaine Maddon Curry, Linda McClosky Houck, and Eugene Kelleher.
+The top six vote getters in the general election were given four-year terms.
+The rest were given two-year terms.
 The newly elected government was sworn in on January 2, 2012.
-Democrat Jim Bobeck, who came in third during the general election, was appointed by his fellow council members to serve as the first council chair.

-2013
+2013 county council election

+The second set of primary elections were held on Tuesday, May, 21, 2013.
+Five Democrats and five Republicans were nominated.
+Democrat Elaine Maddon Curry did not seek re-election.

 The second general election was held on Tuesday, November 5, 2013.
 Five seats were up for election.
-Elaine Maddon Curry did not seek re-election.
 Councilwoman Linda McClosky Houck was the top vote-getter (with 18,980 votes).
 Eileen Sorokas and Kathy Dobash were both newly elected to council.
 Eugene Kelleher was the only incumbent to lose his seat in the general election.
 In the end, the number of seats per political party remained the same—six Democrats, four Republicans, and one independent.

-2015
+2015 county council election

+The third round of primary election were held on May 19, 2015.
+Six Democrats and six Republicans were nominated.
+Democrat Jim Bobeck and Republican Rick Morelli did not seek re-election.Democrat Robert Schnee lost the Democratic nomination, but won the Republican nomination with 384 write-in votes.
+Former councilman Eugene Kelleher also won a Republican nomination via write-in votes.

 The third general election was held on Tuesday, November 3, 2015.
 Six seats were up for election.
-Jim Bobeck and Rick Morelli did not seek re-election.
-During the May primary, Democrat Robert Schnee lost the Democratic nomination, but won the Republican nomination with 384 write-in votes.
 In the November general election, Robert Schnee and Jane Walsh-Waitkus were both newly elected to council.
-Even though Schnee won the election as a Republican, he went on to serve as a Democrat.
-Former Councilman Eugene Kelleher, who lost his seat two years earlier, was elected in 2015.
+Even though Robert Schnee won the election as a Republican, he would serve as a Democrat.
 Stephen J. Urban was the only incumbent to lose his seat in the general election.

-2017
+2017 county council election

+The fourth set of primary elections were held on Tuesday, May 16, 2017.
+Five Democrats and five Republicans were nominated.
+Republican Kathy Dobash and Democrat Eileen Sorokas did not seek re-election.

 The fourth general election was held on Tuesday, November 7, 2017.
-Five seats were up for election.
-Kathy Dobash, Eileen Sorokas, and Rick Williams (the only independent on council) did not seek re-election.
+Independent councilman Rick Williams, who as an independent did not appear on any primary ballot, did not seek reelection.
 Sheila Saidman, Matthew Vough, and Chris R. Perry were newly elected to council.
-In the end, the Democratic majority grew from seven seats to eight.
+The Democratic majority grew from seven seats to eight.